Bad Neighbors: What to Do Legally

 Communication Can Be Key

 Before taking the matter to a third party, consider trying a less adversarial way to solve the issue.
 A simple, over-the-fence discussion may clear up some misunderstandings.
+Sometimes, merely speaking with a neighbor in a polite way can be the best route to solving issues with them.
+It could be best to approach your "foe" in a civil way.

 Hiring a mediator may also help you work through the issues and come up with an acceptable solution for all parties.
+Often with a troublesome neighbor, it is best to wait to litigate an issue until less formal options have been exhausted.
+Sometimes, a new neighbor may be creating a problem.
+Follow the same steps.
+Civil communication is often the best solution.

 What Do Zoning Laws Say?